YoannLh/YoannLhostis_12_14012022/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You need a recent version of Node.js installed on your machine.
+You need the last LTS version of Node.js installed on your machine.

 ## Back

 Fork the API here : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard

-'npm install'
+'npm install' in main directory to install dependencies

 You have to change the port 3000 at line 8 of index.js with 3001